ChrstphrHll/npc_gen/students/Grassa Ashbluff.md

 # Grassa Ashbluff
 ---
 ### Description
-- Dwarf Artificer from Floating Island
+- Dwarf Artificer from Aldercrown Empire
 - 7th year Protection student in Fiesn
-- shoulder length straight blonde hair that's wild, Gray eyes, and Light skin
+- long straight brunette hair that's well kept, Gray eyes, and Light skin
 - Is Thrilling and Arrogant, and has Professionalism as their ideal

 ### Organizations